papis/papis/doc/source/scripting.rst

       mail       Email a paper to my friend.
       ...        ...

-where the description ``Email a paper to my friend.`` is there because we have defined the comment ``# papis-short-help: Email a paper to my friend.`` in the header of the script.
+... where the description ``Email a paper to my friend.`` is there because we have defined the comment ``# papis-short-help: Email a paper to my friend.`` in the header of the script.

-Then, if you type
+Then, if you type:

 ::

     papis -l mylib mail this_paper

-this will create a folder called ``this_paper`` with a selection of a document, zip it and send it to whoever you choose to.
+... this will create a folder called ``this_paper`` with a selection of a document, zip it and send it to whoever you choose to.

 Example: Accessing Papis from within mutt